Call Now:

 The Reason Behind The Leak

-Every toilet comes with a gasket of wax, i.e. its seal, which keeps it fixed on the floor, prevents any malfunctioning, and protects the flooring from damage.
+Every toilet comes with a wax gasket, i.e., its seal, which keeps it fixed on the floor, prevents malfunctions, and protects the flooring from damage.

-As such, a leakage mainly occurs when the seal fails to function correctly.
-The only indication of this issue is when you find a pool of water around the toilet base.
+As such, leakage mainly occurs when the seal fails to function correctly.
+The only indication of this issue is a pool of water around the toilet base.

 However, sometimes, the problem might lie elsewhere, so you can perform a test to determine the actual source of the leak.
-Soak up all the water pooling around with the help of a sponge.
-Then wipe off the floor with a towel and wait till another puddle appears.
+Soak up all the water pooling around with a sponge.
+Then wipe off the floor with a towel and wait until another puddle appears.

 This way, you can check it to ensure that the leak source is around the base, not an efficient shutoff valve, a loosened supply tube, a crack in the tank or a running cistern issue.